vatfree/short-oauth-state/README.md

-# zhaoyao91:short-oauth-state
+# ulion:short-oauth-state
 Make oauth state short in url.

 ## Installation
-`meteor add zhaoyao91:short-oauth-state`
+`meteor add ulion:short-oauth-state`

 ## Note about Implementation
 This package shorten oauth state in url by saving state in server, not blocking the oauth flow in the mean time.
 We